 The Ōkere Arm and Lake Rotoiti continue to support abundant kōura and kākahi populations six years after the completion of the diversion wall.
+Nevertheless, there appears to have been some significant changes in the kōura and kākahi populations over the sampling period (2005 to 2014).

-Nevertheless, there appears to have been a significant decline in kōura abundance and biomass at Ōkere (treatment) and in kōura abundance at Te Ākau (control).
-The reasons for these declines are unknown but could be due to improvements in water quality and clarity, which may have resulted in a decrease in food supply for kōura and an increase in hornwort production, respectively.
+There has been a significant decline in koura abundance and biomass at Okere (treatment) and in koura abundance at Te Ākau (control).
+The reasons for these declines are unknown but could be due to improvements in water quality and clarity which may have resulted in a decrease in food supply for koura and an increase in hornwort production.